Marijuana Addiction Treatment Program

 - This number increases among youth to 17% and daily teen abusers have a 20-25% chance of becoming addicted.

 - Recent studies have said that daily use of the drug has quadrupled in the United States in the past decade.
 (NIDA Infofacts on marijuana)

 The chief component of marijuana is the chemical delta-9-tetrahydrocannabinol (THC).
 When it is smoked, the THC transfers from the lungs to the bloodstream and is distributed through the body.
 When THC is introduced into the brain it attaches itself to the neurotransmitters of the brain bringing on sense of euphoria.
 Heart rate and blood flow also increase with marijuana use.
 The blood vessels of the eyes expand causing the eyes to have a red appearance.

 Side effects of pot smoking are commonly dry mouth, hunger and thirst (commonly known as the “munchies”), and confusion.

 SIGNS & SYMPTOMS OF MARIJUANA ABUSE

-Symptoms that someone is using marijuana may include:
+Symptoms of marijuana substance use may include:

 - Increased appetite